molevolworkshop/molevolworkshop.github.io/software/jetstream-setup.md

 Login to Jetstream at this address (click on "Login with XSEDE" button): [https://use.jetstream-cloud.org/](https://use.jetstream-cloud.org/).
 In order to do anything described below, you will need to have an [Xsede portal](portal.xsede.org) account and be added to the project.

-### Starting an instance once in Jetstream Atmosphere
+### Unshelving an instance once in Jetstream Atmosphere

 * In the Dashboard, you should see the educational allocation for MOLE (TG-DEB190022)
 * Go to Projects and click on plewis to see details (this may have your username instead of plewis)